-- Another important mathematical tool in the study of signals and systems is known as the z transform. - The z transform can be viewed as a generalization of the Fourier transform. - Due to its more general nature, the z transform has a number of advantages over the Fourier transform. - First, the z transform representation exists for some sequences that do not have Fourier transform representations.
-So, we can handle a larger class of sequences with the z transform. - Second, since the z transform is a more general tool, it can provide additional insights beyond those facilitated by the Fourier transform.
+- Another important mathematical tool in the study of signals and systems is known as the z transform. - The z transform can be viewed as a generalization of the (classical) Fourier transform. - Due to its more general nature, the z transform has a number of advantages over the (classical) Fourier transform. - First, the z transform representation exists for some sequences that do not have a Fourier transform representation.
+So, we can handle some sequences with the z transform that cannot be handled with the Fourier transform. - Second, since the z transform is a more general tool, it can provide additional insights beyond those facilitated by the Fourier transform.

-Motivation Behind the Z Transform (Continued)
+Motivation Behind the z Transform (Continued)

-- Earlier, we saw that complex exponentials are eigensequences of LTI systems. - In particular, for a LTI system \mathcal{H} with impulse response h, we have that
+- Earlier, we saw that complex exponentials are eigensequences of LTI systems. - In particular, for a LTI system \mathcal{H} with impulse response h, we have that z Transform